Where to Touch, How to Contact: A Hierarchical RL-MPC Framework for Geometry-Aware Sim-to-Real Manipulation: APPENDIX

 \subsubsection{Robot Motion Planning for Contact Locations}

-Between contacts, the end-effector is lifted to disengage from the object and repositioned using OSC in free space.
+Between contacts, a heuristic is used to move the robot: the end-effector is lifted to disengage from the object and repositioned using OSC in free space.
 The OSC then guides the end-effector to the next intended contact location, where control switches back to the MPC for contact-rich interaction.